dbamman/book-nlp/README.md

 Download external jars (which are sadly too big for GitHub's 100MB file size limit)

 * Download and unzip http://nlp.stanford.edu/software/stanford-corenlp-full-2014-01-04.zip
-* copy stanford-corenlp-3.3.1-models.jar in that folder to the lib/ directory here
+* copy stanford-corenlp-full-2014-01-04/stanford-corenlp-3.3.1-models.jar to the lib/ folder in the current working directory

 ####Example